soniaisiganporia/awesome-cassandra/README.md

 - [Introduction To The Apache Cassandra 3.x Storage Engine](http://thelastpickle.com/blog/2016/03/04/introductiont-to-the-apache-cassandra-3-storage-engine.html) - The 3.x storage engine makes it easier for Cassandra to get bytes off disk.
 - [Dropping columns in Apache Cassandra 3.0](http://thelastpickle.com/blog/2016/02/18/dropping-columns.html) - Blog post describing the steps Cassandra takes when a column is dropped.
 - [Hinted Handoff and GC Grace Demystified](http://thelastpickle.com/blog/2018/03/21/hinted-handoff-gc-grace-demystified.html) - Tuning the balance between GC Grace and Hinted Handoff.
-- [Deletes an Tombstones](http://thelastpickle.com/blog/2011/05/15/Deletes-and-Tombstones.html) - Explains how deletes create tombstones in Cassandra and what they are.
+- [Deletes and Tombstones](http://thelastpickle.com/blog/2011/05/15/Deletes-and-Tombstones.html) - Explains how deletes create tombstones in Cassandra and what they are.
 - [About Deletes and Tombstones in Cassandra](http://thelastpickle.com/blog/2016/07/27/about-deletes-and-tombstones.html) - Deleting distributed and replicated data from a system such as Apache Cassandra is far trickier than in a relational database.
 - [Null bindings on prepared statements and undesired tombstone creation](http://thelastpickle.com/blog/2016/09/15/Null-bindings-on-prepared-statements-and-undesired-tombstone-creation.html) - Good follow up to the last article on Tombstones.
-- [Undetecetable tombstones in Apache Cassandra](http://thelastpickle.com/blog/2018/07/05/undetectable-tombstones-in-apache-cassandra.html) - Indepth analysis of cell and range tombstones.
+- [Undetectable tombstones in Apache Cassandra](http://thelastpickle.com/blog/2018/07/05/undetectable-tombstones-in-apache-cassandra.html) - Indepth analysis of cell and range tombstones.
 - [Common Problems with Cassandra Tombstones](https://opencredo.com/cassandra-tombstones-common-issues/) - "Large Number of Tombstones Causes Latency and Heap Pressure".
 - [Curious Case of Tombstones](https://medium.com/cassandra-tombstones-clearing-use-case/the-curios-case-of-tombstones-d897f681a378) - How someone dealt with tombstone issues and reclaimed space in their cluster.
 - [Understanding the Nuance of Compaction in Apache Cassandra](http://thelastpickle.com/blog/2017/03/16/compaction-nuance.html) - Overview of how Cassandra manages data on disk.